 Academic advising sites vary on walk-in and scheduling appointments procedures, so it is recommended to be clear on your department's procedures.
 You want to be prepared when registration begins with a carefully developed plan that includes first and second choices and alternate time options.
-The contact information for your advisor(s) is located in the My Academics - Advising Tools section of Student Central or using Advisor Search: advisor.undergrad.fsu.edu/advisors/advisor-display.php.
+The contact information for your advisor(s) is located in the My Academics - Advising Tools section of Student Central or using Advisor Search: http://undergrad1.its.fsu.edu/advisors/advisor-display.php.

 Students in special programs such as CARE, ROTC, Athletics, and Honors in the Major are required to meet with academic advisors in these programs in addition to meeting with the major advisor.
-Veterans should also consult with the Student Veterans Office to ensure that all certification requirements are being met.
+Veterans should consult with the Student Veterans Center to ensure all certification requirements are being met.